Capsular Contracture Treatment in Washington DC

 - The breast may feel harder or more firm than it normally would

-If you have any questions about the chances of this occurring with your breast implants, you should come to Belmont Plastic Surgery and get a consultation at your nearest convenience.
+If you have any questions about the chances of this occurring with your breast implants, you should contact Belmont Plastic Surgery and get a consultation at your earliest convenience.

-Capsular contracture in greater or lesser form may occur in around 25% of all women that have breast implants.
-It is not something to be especially alarmed about as the surgery to correct it can be performed pretty quickly and with minimal complications.
-Dr. Feledy is a skilled plastic surgeon that has corrected capsular contracture over two decades.
+Capsular contracture may occur in 25% of all women that have breast implants.
+It is not something to be alarmed about as a surgery to correct it can be performed quickly and with minimal complications.
+Dr. Feledy is a skilled plastic surgeon that has corrected capsular contracture for over two decades.

 There are different methods of treating capsular contracture.
-Some are to remove the capsule that formed around the breast.
-Another option is to remove the capsule and replace the breast implant with a new one.
-Another is to remove the capsule and breast implant and utilizing fat grafting to try to maintain some volume in a natural manner.
-Dr. Feledy will discuss all the options with you and agree on the best course of resolving the condition so you are happy with the results.
+Some remove the capsule that formed around the breast or the capsule and replace the breast implant with a new one.
+You cna also remove the capsule and breast implant and utilize fat grafting to maintain some volume in a natural manner.
+Dr. Feledy will discuss all the options with you and agree on the best course of action to resolve the situation and give you the best results.

-If you have or even think you may have capsular contracture, contact us today so we can help isolate what is going on and assist you to resolve it.
+If you have or even think you may have capsular contracture, contact us today so we can help isolate what is going on and assist you in resolving it.